Fannon/mobo/README.md

 </p>

 ## About mobo
-mobo is a command line toolset that helps to build Semantic MediaWiki structure in an agile, model driven engineering (MDE) way.
-The model is developed on the local filesystem, using an object oriented, customized JSON Schema notation.
-Since the model is written in plain JSON files, any editor of choice and Version Control Systems like Git can be used.
+Mobo is a command line toolset that helps building Semantic MediaWiki structure in an agile, model driven engineering (MDE) way.
+Using mobo, the model is developed on the local file system, using an object oriented, customized JSON Schema notation.
+Since the model is written in plain JSON files, any editor and Version Control Systems can be used.

-With mobo come many features, such as:
-* **MAIN FEATURE:** JSON Schema based model development workflow (explained in more detail below)
-* A WebApplication that helps analyzing the development model in its various stages
-* A WebApplication that interactively visualizes the development model in a graph representation
-* Mobo can be used to (batch-) upload local wikitext files to a remote wiki

-The model development workflow consists of several steps:
+The main feature of mobo is the JSON Schema based model development workflow.
+It consists of several steps:
-* Watches the local filesystem and automatically (re)runs if changes were made.
+* Watch the local filesystem and automatically run when changes are detected.
-* Read the development model and project settings from the local filesystem
+* Read the development model and project settings from the local file system
-* Validates the model and gives feedback on syntax and structural errors
+* Validate the model with feedback on the errors
-* Applies inheritance and checks for semantic errors
+* Applies inheritance
 * Generates SMW wikitext structure
 * Calculates the differences between the last upload state and the current state and uploads / updates those pages on an external wiki

+Mobo also features a WebApplication that runs on the localhost.
+It documents the development model in its various stages.
+There is an optional interactive graph visualization of the model, this does require a manual step of graph layouting with [Gephi](http://gephi.github.io/) however.

-Those steps can run in matters of millisecons to seconds.
+Generating and uploading changes in the model is only a matter of millisecons to seconds.
 This makes mobo a great tool for real-time, iterative model development.

 ## Getting Started
 ### Requirements